rgoshen/notes/langauges/frontend/javascript/javascript.vanilla.es2015.rest-spread.md

 ### Spreading Objects Warning

-This is a newer feature of JavaScript so it may not work in older browseers - specifically Internet Explorer and Microsoft Edge
+This is a newer feature of JavaScript, so it may not work in older browsers - specifically Internet Explorer and Microsoft Edge

 ### Spreading and copies